How to Understand Rabbit Body Language

 • Diarrhoea

 Sick rabbits are less keen to explore their environment and are less likely to interact with you or each other.
-Hair loss can indicate illness but can also be associated with nest-building behaviour due to pregnancy or false pregnancy.
+Hair loss can indicate illness, but can also be associated with nest-building behaviour due to pregnancy or false pregnancy.

 Interactive Rabbit Body Language